baspete/objectdemo/README.md

 Let's explore the power of an instance a bit more.
 Take a look at example 3:

-	app.hipster = new app.BackboneTweets({
+	// Example 3: Using a Constructor to create a Backbone Collection & View app.hipster = new app.BackboneTweets({
 	  id: "hipsterhacker",
 	  el: "#content3"